 Comment: in one version, this is simply about bad faith – that the UK could sign without really agreeing with what it had signed to.
 It’s true that there is provision in the NIP for it to be superseded – by agreement, but not simply by refusing to implement the original agreement and ‘invoking Article 16’ to suspend it.
 Except in the sense that a future agreement might supersede it, the NIP was never intended to be temporary.
+When Brexiters refer to Article 13.8 in this regard they are, at best, confused: that clause just means that the Protocol 'may' be superseded, not that it is temporary.
 To the extent there is any rationale for saying otherwise it may lie in people confusing May’s ‘backstop’ (which was in principle temporary) with Johnson’s ‘frontstop’ (which wasn’t).

 Beliefs about the present and future

-The result of all this (and many variations on the same themes), is that the government feels no commitment to the NIP it agreed.
+The result of all this (and many variations on the same themes), is that the Brexiters feel no commitment to the NIP.
 The common objection that Frost, Johnson, and the entire Tory Party signed up to the NIP therefore cuts no ice at all with them as they would answer it with the beliefs just listed.
 However, it is undeniable that the NIP exists as an international treaty.
 It is this fact which has informed the entire approach since the day it was agreed, and it is an approach which is also based upon a series of unshakeable beliefs, some of which grow out of the previous list of what they believe about the past:

 a. that (unlike May) they truly believe in Brexit which means giving absolute priority to sovereignty.